rikhuijzer/blog/posts/binary-regression-priors.md

 +++
-title = "Increasing predictive accuracy by using foreknowledge" published = "2021-06-16" tags = ["statistics", "priors"] rss = "Using priors for binary logistic regression"
+title = "Increasing model accuracy by using foreknowledge" published = "2021-06-16" tags = ["statistics", "priors"] rss = "Using priors for binary logistic regression"